 Kari Kristensen’s work embraces disparate lines of Canadian and international art history, responding to both through new forms.
 Printmaking, in spite of sustained practice across geography and cultures, has a quiet platform in contemporary Western art.
 Kari Kristensen recognizes the growing relevance of artisanal processes and methodical meticulousness in a modern context that both undervalues and yearns for them.
-She seeks to re-imagine the Canadian Landscape tradition and its persistence in her and our consciousness, most notably in her current series Imagined Landscape.
+She seeks to re-imagine the Canadian Landscape tradition and its persistence in her and our consciousness, most notably in her current series Chasing Shadow.

 The series glanced as a whole holds the consistency that lino printmaking so encourages, via bold lines, uniform tone, and crisp contrast against the paper itself.
 Between pieces Kristensen counterpoints this consistency.
 The series focus on monochromatic work is varied by key mono-serigraph pieces such as Everything Happens I and II with their subtly more painterly effects and gradations of tone.
 Even from Everything You Can Imagine Is Real Red Variant I to II there is a decisive shift in perspective lines from frontal to side, underscoring the contrast of red and black between the two.